heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 An analogy is to think of a process as restaurant chain with multiple restaurants.
 Each restaurant has only one table and can handle one customer.
-If a customer is already sitting at a table of a given restaurant, another customer must wait until the first customer leaves or can sit at a table at another restaurant.
+If a customer is already sitting at a table of a given restaurant, another customer must wait until the first customer leaves or can sit at a table in another restaurant.

-### Multi-threading
+### Multithreading

-Multi-threading is the ability of an application to handle multiple threads at the same time.
+Multithreading is the ability of an application to handle multiple threads at the same time.

 A thread is a sequence of instructions that can be executed independently of the